SvetaIlina/RS-School-FE2023Q4/typescript-essentials/TS.md

   This design is useful if you want to apply the same function type signature to multiple functions.
   You can define a function type using a type alias or an interface.
 An interface is better to use if you want to be able to extend the function type.
   Type alias is better to use if you want to use unions or tuples.
+  Understanding how to annotate function parameters and return types is critical to effective development in TypeScript.
   Applying the acquired knowledge will allow you to improve the quality of written code, to handle the behavior of functions with different parameters more correctly
 - **Declare and Instantiate Classes in TypeScript** The information in this module deepens understanding of what classes are for, how they can be created, and how TS features help us use them.